aparo/pyes/docs/guide/reference/api/search/index.rst

+.. _es-guide-reference-api-search-index:

 ======
 Search
 ======

 The search API allows to execute a search query and get back search hits that match the query.
-It can be executed across :doc:`indices and types <./indices-types.html>`.
-The query can either be provided using a simple :doc:`query string as a parameter <./uri-request.html>`,  or using a :doc:`request body <./request-body.html>`.
+It can be executed across :ref:`indices and types <es-guide-reference-api-search-indices-types>`.
+The query can either be provided using a simple :ref:`query string as a parameter <es-guide-reference-api-search-uri-request>`,  or using a :ref:`request body <es-guide-reference-api-search-request-body>`.

 Routing
 =======